Ngopimas/profile-minimal/src/content/blog/250302-mac-the-developer-game.md

 featured: false
 draft: false
 tags: ["javascript", "gamedev", "canvas", "web development"]
-description: "Building a developer-themed endless runner game built with pure JavaScript"
+description: "Building a developer-themed endless runner game with pure JavaScript"
 ---

 Every developer knows the feeling: racing against deadlines, jumping over bugs, and desperately seeking that next cup of coffee.
 But what if we could transform these daily experiences into something more entertaining?
-That's exactly what I set out to do with [**"Mac the Developer"**](https://ngopimas.github.io/mac-the-dev/) - a JavaScript-powered endless runner that turns the software development journey into an engaging gameplay experience.
+That's exactly what I set out to do with [**"Mac the Developer"**](https://ngopimas.github.io/mac-the-dev/) - a JavaScript-powered endless runner that turns the software development journey into a gameplay experience.

 ![Mac the Developer](../../assets/images/mac-the-developer.png)